310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            Yeah, I thought I may surprise you if I did that in front of you, so I came to the avenue much earlier, but…
+            Yeah, I thought I may surprise you if I did that in front of you, so I came to the venue much earlier, but…

             As always, you arrive ahead of time to the job, Anzu.
 I expect nothing less from an excellent producer!
 			{% endbubble %}